tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/接口文档_intl.md

 ```

 ### Obtain real-time speaker volume
-This API is used to obtain real-time speaker volume.
+This API is used to obtain real time speaker volume.
 An int value is returned to indicate the real-time speaker volume.
 #### Function prototype
 ```
 ITMGAudioCtrl virtual int GetSpeakerLevel()